EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

 dialog that escapes the clipping panel without losing what you typed.
 It is red on the skeleton.

-Step 1 is **not** in there, deliberately.
-"The chart is not in the entry chunk" is a claim about the *bundle*, which jsdom cannot see — a green test would prove nothing about what a user downloads.
+Of step 1, only the error path is in there: a chunk that fails to load must render `ChartError`.
+The step's main claim, "the chart is not in the entry chunk", is **not**, deliberately: it is a claim about the *bundle*, which jsdom cannot see — a green test would prove nothing about what a user downloads.
 That one lives in the Network tab.

 Keep the **Network tab** (filtered on JS) and the **Vue Devtools** open: most of this workshop is about observing, not just writing.